mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-2_Dynamic-HTTP-server-with-expressjs.md

 CMD ["node", "opt/app/index.js"]
 ```

 To build the application, we use the `node:10.16` base image to assemble our own image.
 Then we copied the contents of the `src/` folder into `/opt/app` folder of the container.
-Finally, we set the entry point of the container in order to run the application with the following line `CMD ["node", "opt/app/index.js"]`.
+Finally, we set the command that will be executed after starting a container with the following line `CMD ["node", "opt/app/index.js"]`.

-To help us to generate random jokes, we use the package `one-liner-joke` and the method `getRandomJoke()`.
+To help us to generate random jokes, we use the `one-liner-joke` package and the `getRandomJoke()` method.

 This application will send a random joke to the client who send a `GET` request.
-This joke will be send in `JSON`.
-This payload is splited in two part : `body` that contains the joke and `tags` that contains an array of tags for this joke.
+This joke will be sent in a `JSON` payload which is splited into two parts : `body` that contains the joke and `tags` that contains an array of tags for this joke.

 ## Usage